rupamraj370/Credit-Card-Financial-Dashboard/README.md

 # Credit-Card-Financial-Dashboard
-using Power BI and MySQL
+**using Power BI and MySQL **

 A comprehensive suite of Power BI dashboards analysing credit card customer behaviour and transaction trends.
-Mapped KPIs like Total Revenue ($55.3M), Interest Earned, and CSS scores using dynamic DAX measures and SQL queries.
+Mapped KPIs like Total Revenue ($55.3M), Interest Earned, and CSS scores using dynamic DAX measures.

 INSIGHTS it offered are:-
 Blue cards dominate both revenue and interest—likely the most popular or widely used tier.